OppaAI/eric/README.md

 ## How Cosmos Powers Everything

+→ SSee [Architecture](docs/ARCHITECTURE.md) for how the mission loop, detection layers, and camera system work.

 Cosmos Reason 2 is not just the object detector.
 It **is** the robot's brain — every decision Eric makes flows through it.

 ```mermaid